No Products in the Cart

 Image Source: Flickr

-Consequently, due to its relatively easy assembly and its modular nature, it is also no wonder that many amateur and professional gunsmiths are now building their own AR-15 rifles either from kits or disparate parts which are readily available from numerous different sources.
+Consequently, due to its relatively easy assembly and its modular nature, it is also no wonder that many amateur and professional gunsmiths are now building their own AR-15 rifles either from kits or disparate parts that are readily available from numerous different sources.

 However, it should be noted that according to U.S. federal law, a person can purchase any AR-15 part from any vendor except for the lower receiver without the need for the legalities associated with purchasing a fully assembled rifle.
-But, in order to purchase a lower receiver, you will need to fill out the same form that you would if purchasing a fully assembled rifle and, you will also have to pass the accompanying federal background check.
+But, in order to purchase a lower receiver, you will need to fill out the same form that you would if purchasing a fully assembled rifle, and you will also have to pass the accompanying federal background check.